fullstack-development/developers-roadmap/shared/middle-1/sicp.md

     * How does delayed evaluation help to create circular dependencies?
     * What should be changed in the language, so it become normal-order evaluated?
 What are pros and cons of this approach?
     * Why don't mutability and delayed evaluation mix well in programming languages?
-    * How can we refactor statefull procedure to make it stateless with the streams?
+    * How can we refactor stateful procedure to make it stateless with the streams?
     * Why simple merging of two streams is not a solution for merging bank accounts?
-    * What's the difference between thunks and JS Promises?
+    * What's the difference between thunks and JS Promises? *This question is answered by frontend developers.*
+    * Is there a difference between thunks described in this chapter and Haskell thunks? *This question is answered by backend developers.*

 <!-- TODO: add chapter 4-5 questions and fix links to topics. -->
 ## Resources